VanirDev/VariantEncumbrance/README.md

 ## Known Issue

 - Due to the million variations of the various use cases that I have to take into account the most attentive players may notice a slowdown which is logical if you think I have to redo the checks and refresh the flags every time it is inserted, updated, deleted, revised , edited an object with weight.
-You need someone more Esxert than me to handle this
+You need someone more Expert than me to handle this, but i still think to have done a good job with the handling of the use cases.
 - Limitation on some character sheet, open a issue and i'll try to make a fix.
-- Is not full synchronized with DAE in favor od the active effects mechanism
+- Is not full synchronized with DAE in favor of the standard active effects mechanism. but you can still use dae on the active effect.

 ## Character Sheets compatibility